 Nothing brings more interest or life to a space than a fascinating display of artworks, tapestry or an unusual composition of paintings or prints.
 However, even the best of us find the idea of purchasing art for the home intimidating.

 Choosing art was so simple as a child.
 Posters of celebrities, pictures of friends and colourful drawings usually graced your bedroom wall.
 However now we're grown up, choosing what to put on your walls can be a tricky path to navigate.
 Questions constantly plague us demanding answers: what style to choose?
 Sculpture, painting or print?
 Where to place it?
 How much to spend?
 Where to buy from?
 And on, and on it goes.
 It’s no wonder people often end up confused and empty handed.

-So how as an adult, do you successfully choose and style art without looking foolish?
-Don’t worry House of Home is here to help!
+So how as an adult, do you successfully choose and style art to adorn your walls?
 We’ve come up with 9 guiding tips for purchasing art for your home that applies to any budget.
 So take a deep breath, have a cuppa and let us help you.